Skippers Log, Essence Date 26.01.0001 AC -- Initial Contact with website Scot Free_The Triology

 I will find out a few weeks later that there were 3 sets of footprints in the mountains where Kevin and Heather dragged Scott's body up to burn it.
 The 3rd set of footprints were NEVER definitively identified.
 See future post for more details.

-*NEW* Skippers Log, Essence Date 20.01.5010 AC - Scott would have loved Tony and Ezeqiel
+Skippers Log, Essence Date 20.01.5010 AC - Scott would have loved Tony and Ezeqiel

 After all this heaviness I thought I would write a more cherry post